 In the early 1990s, Chris Farley was one of the best-known faces of NBC’s Saturday Night Live.
 The beloved comedian had an energetic style and impeccable delivery, earning him riotous laughs from the audience.
 By 1997, however, fans and the press noted a significant change in his appearance and demeanor.
 Farley appeared sweaty, flushed, and hoarse at public appearances.
 He sought treatment for drug addiction numerous times before being found dead in his apartment by his younger brother.
 An autopsy report found that Farley died from an overdose of cocaine and heroin.

+What is Cocaine?
 A Party Drug?

 How Does it Affect the Brain?

 The physiological effects of cocaine are well characterized.
 The drug is a stimulant of the central nervous system, leading to feelings of euphoria.
-As it reaches the brain, it triggers the release of a special brain chemical called dopamine.
+As it reaches the brain, it causes the release of a special brain chemical called dopamine.
 Dopamine is a neurotransmitter that is typically released in response to a pleasurable stimulus, such as food being made available.
 It is strongly tied to reward circuitry.
 Cocaine prevents dopamine from being recycled in neurons, causing excessive stimulation of the brain’s reward circuits.
 The result of this is feelings of extreme pleasure and euphoria.

 Side Effects of Cocaine Use

 Using cocaine results in a number of undesirable side effects.
-Common side effects of cocaine use include high blood pressure, increased heart rate, cardiac arrhythmia, increased body temperature, significant perspiration, dilated pupils, and constricted blood vessels.
+Common side effects of use include high blood pressure, increased heart rate, cardiac arrhythmia, increased body temperature, significant perspiration, dilated pupils, and constricted blood vessels.
 Many people experience headaches, abdominal pain, nausea, and other gastrointestinal problems.
 Cocaine also causes appetite suppression, meaning that many people do not get enough to eat.
 They may lose weight or experience nutritional deficiencies.

 Why is Cocaine Deadly?

 Cocaine use can lead to several deadly incidents.
-One of the most common fatal side effects of cocaine use is a heart attack.
+One of the most common fatal side effects of use is a heart attack.
 Because the drug acts as a central nervous system stimulant and affects blood flow, it may cause blood vessel blockage and other cardiovascular problems.
-Heart attacks and strokes are not uncommon side effects of cocaine use.
+Heart attacks and strokes are not uncommon side effects of use.
 In most cases, individuals undergo respiratory arrest after suffering a seizure or heart attack.
 Experiencing a cardiac incident can happen after just one use of cocaine or even when using small doses.

 Let Us Help